shakes76/PatternAnalysis-2023/recognition/TopicRecognition_Shaivika_48239192/README.md

 4. **Visual Representation**: The script not only provides numerical results but also offers a visual representation of model predictions.
 A set of random test images, along with their actual and predicted labels, allows for a qualitative assessment of the model's performance.

 ### Data Preprocessing
 The data preprocessing involves loading and preprocessing the ADNI dataset.
-It includes resizing images, normalizing pixel values, and converting labels to categorical form.
-The dataset is also split into training and testing sets.
+It includes resizing images, normalizing pixel values.

 ### Validation Evidence
 Validation of the model's performance is a critical aspect of this project.
 Here's how validation evidence is obtained:

-1. **Data Splitting**: The ADNI dataset is split into training and testing sets.
-A common split ratio is used, e.g., 80% for training and 20% for testing.
+1. **Data Splitting**: The ADNI dataset is split into training and validation sets.
+A common split ratio is used, e.g., 80% for training and 20% for validation.

 2. **Model Training**: The ViT model is trained on the training set with specific hyperparameters, such as learning rate, batch size, and number of transformer layers.